It’s Time to Fall Back: 12 Feel-Good Ways to Use Your Extra Hour

 Photo Credit: Unsplash

 8. Meditate.
 From pain relief to better immune function to, yes, improved sleep, the laundry list of things meditation can aid continues to grow.
 Best of all, even bite-size sessions appear to help.
 Never meditated before?
 No problem.
-Just download an app like Calm or Headspace and find a quiet, comfy place to sit.
-Both apps offer free intro practices.
+See our rundown of the four best meditation apps.

-11. Get Some Rest.
+11. Get some rest.
 Why not get an extra 60 minutes of sleep?
 While maintaining a consistent sleep schedule is one of the most important pillars of good sleep hygiene, there’s nothing wrong with taking a power nap.
 Here’s how to do it right.
 Or just lay down and rest with your eyes closed.
-Doing the latter for an hour is equivalent to getting 20 minutes of restorative sleep, says sleep specialist Michael Breus, Ph.D.